BlueBrain/NeuroMorphoVis/README.md

 ## Acknowledgement
 _NeuroMorphoVis_ is developed by the Visualization team at the [Blue Brain Project](https://bluebrain.epfl.ch/page-52063.html), [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/) as part of [Marwan Abdellah's](http://marwan-abdellah.com/) [PhD (In silico Brain Imaging: Physically-plausible Methods for Visualizing Neocortical Microcircuitry)](https://infoscience.epfl.ch/record/232444?ln=en).
 Financial support was provided by competitive research funding from [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/en).

+## Attributions

+* The SWC morphology samples are available from [NeuroMorpho.Org](http://neuromorpho.org/).
+NeuroMorpho.Org is a centrally curated inventory or repository of digitally reconstructed neurons associated with peer-reviewed publications.

+* The H% morphology samples are available with permissions from the Blue Brain Project](https://bluebrain.epfl.ch/page-52063.html), [Ecole Polytechnique Federale de Lausanne (EPFL)](https://www.epfl.ch/).

 ## Contact

 For more information on NeuroMorphoVis, comments or suggestions, please contact: